top of page

 Step Seven: Bump Stops

-There are two components to the bump stops- Prothane Bump Stops part no. 19-1311-BL that connect to the spring buckets and frame, discussed earlier, and then this passenger side axle bump stop extender.
+There are two components to the bump stops- Prothane Bump Stops, part no. 19-1311-BL that connects to the spring buckets and frame, discussed earlier, and then the passenger side axle bump stop extender.

 These are important as the differential will contact the engine cross member without.